Glencore increases debt reduction target, deepens spending cuts

-JOHANNESBURG Mining and trading company Glencore (GLEN.L) on Thursday increased its net debt reduction target and deepened its capital spending cuts as it fights for survival in the face of low commodity prices.
+JOHANNESBURG Dec 10 Mining and trading company Glencore on Thursday increased its net debt reduction target and deepened its capital spending cuts as it fights for survival in the face of low commodity prices.

 The London-listed company said it now targets net debt of $18 billion to $19 billion by the end of 2016, from a previous target of $20 billion.